Northeast Intelligence Network

 From a political point of view, the Liberals will never go for concentrating on children as a source of immigration.
 The Liberals want people who can obtain citizenship as soon as possible so they can vote for the Libs.
 Bringing in three-year-olds will not do the current crop of MPs any good.

-And naturally, as a good Liberal and liberal, Tom Kent doesn’t say a word about terrorism, crime or Canada’s security when discussing his vision of immigration.
+and naturally, as a good Liberal and liberal, Tom Kent doesn’t say a word about terrorism, crime or Canada’s security when discussing his vision of immigration.
 Typically Canadian, eh!